 Cross-Border E-commerce fulfillment service for the Brazilian market

-Looking for a new growth point for your business?
+Looking for a new opportunity to grow your online business?

 NOVATRADE helps Online Sellers to expand in Brazil via fully-managed and turnkey solutions.
-Partner with us to build your Ecommerce and brand presence in Brazil low risk and low cost.
+Partner with us to establish your E-commerce and brand presence in Brazil at low risk and low cost."

 One Complete E-commerce System